Michael-Dawkins/auto-mock-server/README.md

 A simple mock server that reads and exposes resources with minimal config

 ## How to setup the project :
-* configure config.json located at the project root type the following command :
+* configure config.json located at the project root.

+Type the following command :
 * bower install
 * node install

 ## How to launch the server :
-type the following command :
+Type the following command :
 * node auto_mock_server.js
-* shorthand : node start
+* shorthand : node start (in project directory)

 ## How to expose a mocked resource :
 A mock is currently composed of two files :